Parks and countryside service updates

 These temporary closures are to prevent groups gathering in the car park when it gets dark, which leads to increased amounts of antisocial activity and is also against social distancing guidelines.

-Our outdoor playgrounds are open.
+Our outdoor playgrounds are open for Bracknell Forest residents to use.
 We remind people to stay alert to the dangers of coronavirus, and that people using our playgrounds do so at their own risk.

-Please follow these instructions when visiting our playgrounds to reduce the risk of spreading coronavirus:
+Please follow these instructions when visiting our playgrounds:

 - if you or any member of your household has coronavirus symptoms or are self-isolating, then you must not visit our playgrounds